Basketball Free Throws

 Basketball Free Throw Attempt

 Once the free throw shooter is in place behind the free throw line, he will get the ball from the referee to take the free throw.
-The free throw shooter may bounce the ball in place before attempting the shot.
-Two things can happen on a free throw attempt:
+The free throw shooter has 10 seconds to shoot each free throw.
+Three things can happen on a free throw attempt:

 Basketball Penalty Situation

 As the game goes on, fouls by each team are counted and when a team commits a certain number of fouls, they will be in the bonus.
 When a team is in a penalty situation, also known as the bonus, they receive free throws as a result of the other team committing common fouls, even if the foul is not a shooting foul.
 However, the rules for the penalty situation are completely different in all basketball leagues.